 I’ve never drank, smoked, or taken drugs.
 Sugar is was my vice.
 On December 12, 2002, I quit processed sugar for about six weeks.
 It was the longest I had ever gone without eating sweets and, for the first time, I felt what it was like to not be constantly high on sugar.
-That experience set me on a roller coaster of abstinence and indulgence over the next few years.
+That experience set me on a roller coaster of abstinence and indulgence that lasted over the next few years.

 On a cross-country trip in 2003, I found myself dining in roadside convenience stores and eating junk food to the point of nausea.
 After purchasing and eating six (yes, 6) boxes of Girl Scout Cookies, I took a photo of myself at Yellowstone National Park.
 That same day I vowed not to eat sweets (candy, cookies, cakes, etc.) for nine months until the next batch of Girl Scout cookies came out.
 Truthfully, I was dared to do it, which added to my determination.

-No sweets graced my lips for nearly a year (actually, I ate apple pie in 2003—it was my one caveat as long as I made it myself from scratch).
+No sweets graced my lips for nearly a year (actually, I ate no-sugar-added apple pie in 2003.
+It was my one caveat as long as I made it myself, from scratch).
 When the Girl Scout Cookies came out again in 2004 I was so jonesing for sugar that I took an hour-long train ride to Brooklyn so I could buy a few boxes of Thin Mints from the distribution center as soon as they became available.